Vulfenstein/PedalMaps/README.md

 </p>

 Pedal Maps is an Android and IOS application capable of finding a users location and recording a bike trail they imbark on.
-As the user travels, polylines are drawn onto the map to track the users history.
-When the ride is complete, the user can save the ride, giving it a name, rating, and gravel type.
-The trails saved to firebase can be viewed on the nearby trails screen.
-The nearby trails screen shows the complete trail drawn out, along with bullet points about the given trail.
+As the user travels polylines are drawn onto the map while as well as a timer and milage.
+When the ride is complete the user can save the ride.
+The user can give the trail a name, rating, and gravel type.
+The trail is saved to firebase and can then be viewed on the nearby trails screen.
+The nearby trails screen shows the complete trail, along with bullet points.

 ### Built With